-Pro-Trump Protesters Push Back on Stay-at-Home Orders
+Pro-Trump Protesters Push Back on Stay-at-home Orders

 Carol Hefner, who previously served as an Oklahoma co-chair of Trump's 2016 campaign, was a major organizer of the event.
 Hefner, whose husband is part of the Hefner Energy empire and currently operates a company that makes Argentinian meat sauce, differentiated it from many of the others, characterizing it as a "rally" rather than a protest.

-"We’re not New York.
-Their problems are not out problems," said Hefner.
-"We are rallying around our governor and our state to encourage the opening up of our businesses and the restoration of our state in a timely fashion."
+“We’re not New York.
+Their problems are not our problems,” Hefner said.
+“We are rallying around our governor and our state to encourage the opening up of our businesses and the restoration of our state in a timely fashion.”

 Other gatherings have links to fringe groups.
 A protest Thursday in the Texas capital of Austin, where protesters chanted “Free Texas” and “Make America Free Again,” was broadcast live by InfoWars TV, part of a company owned by conspiracy theorist and radio host Alex Jones.